Growing Microgreens Refresher

 growing microgreens refresher

-growing microgreens refresherNow that the holiday decorations are out of the way, I finally had room to set up a grow light so I could start growing microgreens for the winter.
-If you haven’t heard of microgreens or vaguely recall my mentioning this last winter, I think a “growing microgreens refresher” is in order!
+I’veI finally set up a grow light so I could start growing microgreens for the winter.
+What?
+You haven’t heard of microgreens or vaguely recall my mentioning this last winter?
+I think a “growing microgreens refresher” is in order!

 I shot a video on growing microgreens in February 2018 and it has been viewed over 85,000 times!
 Who knew this would be such a popular topic but gardeners are smart folks, right?
 Here’s the video:

 Since one uses a lot of seeds, I prefer to buy mine in bulk so I get the best deal.
 Check with your local garden center first to see if they carry microgreens seeds.
-Here are some online sources as well: SproutPeople, Johnny’s Selected Seeds, Burpee, True Leaf Market, Eden Brothers, and High Mowing Organic Seeds.
+Here are some online sources as well.
+SproutPeople, Johnny’s Selected Seeds, Burpee, True Leaf Market, Eden Brothers, and High Mowing Organic Seeds.

 OK, get out there and get some microgreens growing!
 And if you have questions, don’t hesitate to contact me at Susan@SusansintheGarden.com.